attogram/games/README.md

 [![Games Website](https://raw.githubusercontent.com/attogram/attogram-docs/master/games/games.png)](https://github.com/attogram/games)

+The Attogram Games Website builder is an easy way to setup a complete games website.

+Every game included is open source and free to play!

 Live Demo: **<https://fosiper.com/games/>**

 ## Installation

+* You'll need `git` and `php` to install the Games Website
+* You'll optionally need `composer`, `npm` and/or `yarn` to install some of the games
 * Install the Games Website into a web accessible directory:
   * `git clone https://github.com/attogram/games.git games`
+* Run the build script:
   * `cd games/_build`
   * `php build.php`
-* Open the new directory in your web browser and enjoy playing the games!
+* Open the new `index.html` and enjoy playing the games!

 ## Building